Frankfurt: Städelschule

 Frankfurt has the State Institution of Higher Learning for Artistic Education known as the Städelschule, founded in 1817 by Johann Friedrich Städel.
 It was taken over by the city in 1942 and turned into a state art school.

 Music schools and conservatory

 Music institutions are the Frankfurt University of Music and Performing Arts, and the Hoch Conservatory (Dr. Hoch's Konservatorium) which was founded in 1878.
 The International Ensemble Modern Academy is a significant institution for the study of contemporary music.

 Other notable schools

 The Sankt Georgen Graduate School of Philosophy and Theology (German:Philosophisch-Theologische Hochschule Sankt Georgen), a private institution with membership in the German Jesuit Association, has been located in Sachsenhausen since 1950.

-Education and media

-Frankfurt schools rank among the best-equipped schools nationwide for the availability of PCs and other media facilities.
-In order to assure maintenance and support of the school PCs, the city in cooperation with the University of Applied Sciences launched the project Fraline – IT-Schul-Service, an initiative employing students to provide basic school IT-support.